Sappho: Music

-Sappho's poetry was written to be sung but its musical content is largely uncertain.
+Sappho's poetry was written to be sung, but its musical content is largely uncertain.

-As it is unlikely that any system of musical notation existed in Ancient Greece before the fifth century, the original music that would have accompanied Sappho's songs probably did not survive until the classical period, and no ancient musical scores to accompany Sappho's poetry survive.
-Sappho was said to have written in the mixolydian mode, which was considered sorrowful; it was commonly used in Greek tragedy, and Aristoxenus believed that the tragedians learned it from Sappho.
-Aristoxenus attributed Sappho the invention of this mode, but this remains a dubious claim.
-The classicist Stefan Hagel speculated that perhaps instead Sappho first popularized the association between mixolydian and mournfulness.
+As it is unlikely that any system of musical notation existed in Ancient Greece before the fifth century, the original music that accompanied her songs probably did not survive until the classical period, and no ancient musical scores to accompany her poetry survive.
+Sappho reportedly wrote in the mixolydian mode, which was considered sorrowful; it was commonly used in Greek tragedy, and Aristoxenus believed that the tragedians learned it from Sappho.
+Aristoxenus attributed to Sappho the invention of this mode, but this is unlikely.
 While there are no attestations that she used other modes, she presumably varied them depending on the poem's character.
-When originally sung, each syllable of her text likely corresponded to one note as the use of lengthy melismas developed in the later classical period.
+When originally sung, each syllable of her text likely corresponded to one note as the use of lengthy melismata developed in the later classical period.

-Sappho chiefly wrote for two formats: solo singers and choirs.
+Sappho wrote both songs for solo and choral performance.
 With Alcaeus, she pioneered a new style of sung monody (single-line melody) that departed from the multi-part choral style that largely defined earlier Greek music.
 This style afforded her more opportunities to individualize the content of her poems; the historian Plutarch noted that she "speaks words mingled truly with fire, and through her songs, she draws up the heat of her heart".
-Some scholars theorize that the Tithonus Poem was among her works meant for a solo singer.
-Only fragments of Sappho's choral works are extant, and of these, slightly more of her epithalamia wedding songs survive.
+Some scholars theorize that the Tithonus poem was among her works meant for a solo singer.
+Only fragments of Sappho's choral works are extant; of these, her epithalamia (wedding songs) survive better than her cultic hymns.
 The later compositions were probably meant for antiphonal performance between either a male and female choir or a soloist and choir.

-In Sappho's time, sung poetry was accompanied by musical instruments, which usually doubled the voice in unison or played homophonically an octave higher or lower.
-Her poems mention numerous instruments, including the pēktis, a harp of Lydian origin, and lyre.
+In Sappho's time, sung poetry was usually accompanied by musical instruments, which usually doubled the voice in unison or played homophonically an octave higher or lower.
+Her poems mention numerous instruments, including the pektis, a harp of Lydian origin, and lyre.
 Sappho is most closely associated with the barbitos, a lyre-like string instrument that was deep in pitch.
-Euphorion of Chalcis reports that she referred to it in her poetry, and a well-known fifth-century vase by either the Dokimasia Painter or Brygos Painter includes Sappho and Alcaeus with barbitoi.
+Euphorion of Chalcis reports that she referred to it in her poetry, and a fifth-century red-figure vase by either the Dokimasia Painter or Brygos Painter includes Sappho and Alcaeus with barbitoi.
 Sappho mentions the aulos, a wind instrument with two pipes, in fragment 44 as accompanying the song of the Trojan women at Hector and Andromache's wedding, but not as accompanying her own poetry.
 Later Greek commentators wrongly believed that she had invented the plectrum.